makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can post messages on Chitter as me
 I want to sign up for Chitter

-HARDER

-As a Maker
-So that only I can post messages on Chitter as me
-I want to log in to Chitter

-As a Maker
-So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

-ADVANCED

-As a Maker
-So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```

 Notes on functionality:
 ------
 * You don't have to be logged in to see the peeps.
 * Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
 * The username and email are unique.